Carl Icahn - Master of the Art of Investing

 Philanthropy, Interests and Personal Life

 Icahn has made considerable contributions to numerous social causes over the years — from education, through science, to health organizations.
-Notable examples are the Icahn houses, which provide shelter for the homeless people of New York, and the Icahn Scholar Program which provides full funding for students.
+Notable examples are the Icahn houses, which provide shelter for the homeless people of New York, the Icahn Scholar Program which provides full funding for students, and his substantial $200 million donation for what now is the Icahn School of Medicine at Mount Sinai.